What are the main advantages of selling my structured settlement? in Prince William County, Virginia

 6. Pre-hearing conference for complex cases

-Processing times in Prince William County Usually range 25-50 days from filing.
-To final hearing.
+Processing times in Prince William County typically range 25-50 days from filing to final hearing.
+The current filing fee is $211.00 (civil case filing).
+See the Virginia answer for state-wide context.

 Prince William County Requirements